 If you are a barista at Starbucks, in your day-to-day job you will regularly operate coffee machines and handle boiling hot liquids when preparing drinks for customers.
 You will also use hot food appliances to heat and prepare food.
 Legally, Starbucks must supply their baristas with proper training to ensure that they are able to carry out their duties and operate these appliances safely.

-Baristas who have not undergone sufficient training, you will be at greater risk of accident and potential injury.
+Baristas who have not undergone sufficient training will be at greater risk of accident and potential injury.
 If you have become injured at work as a result of insufficient training or supervision, you may be entitled to claim compensation for your injuries.

 What to do if you become injured at work

 If you are injured while working at Starbucks, you should inform your supervisor immediately.
 You should then seek medical attention, particularly if your injury is serious such as a burn or scald.
 It is important that your accident is recorded in the shop’s accident book.

 If you have been injured through no fault of your own at Starbucks, either as a customer or employee, you are legally entitled to claim compensation for your injuries.

 You may be able to recover other costs as part of a claim.
 For instance, if your injuries have resulted in you having to take time off work or incurring other expenses such as travel costs to and from medical appointments, you may be to claim back your loss of earnings or travel expenses.
 To learn more, you should speak to a specialist solicitor with experience in this area.